canibal1/neyasis/README.md

 ## Getting Started

-Create a .env file and copy and paste this config:
+Create a .env file from the android side and copy and paste this config:

 applicationIdTest = neyasis.cases
 applicationIdSuffixTest = .test